gett/rex/README.md

 * `base`: Specify a base js file.
 Rex will now assume that base's dependencies are loaded for all other requests.
 * `dependencies`: A map of global dependencies to be loaded in the client.
 This could be jQuery from a cdn i.e. `{jQuery:'http://cdn.com/jQuery.js'}`.
-* `minify`: If true Rex will use uglify-js to minify the parsed javascript.

 # License